 A group of NUS engineering students spent the first Saturday of the recess week taking a dive into aspects of emotional intelligence (EQ).
 Through short lecture sessions and numerous activities, students were introduced to a framework structured on understanding and taking action along three important pursuits: Self-awareness, Self-management and Self-direction read more

-This program brings experts and analysts together from across the region.
-This computational geotechnics program is tailored for engineers and researchers seeking knowledge on the use of PLAXIS.
-You will discover new potentials for effective and confident usage of PLAXIS Finite Element Codes within your professional organization.
+This programme brings experts and analysts together from across the region.
+This computational geotechnics programme is tailored for engineers and researchers seeking knowledge on the use of PLAXIS.
+You will discover new potentials for effective and confident usage of PLAXIS Finite Element Codes within your professional organisation.
 You will learn advanced techniques and solutions from experts from PLAXIS and NUS.
 PLAXIS numerical analysts will have the opportunity to further develop their understanding of PLAXIS Code\'s extensive range of capabilities.

 Palm trees represent for Asia a great value for the production of palm-oil.
 This industry has a great position in the economy of countries such as Malaysia and neighbouring countries.
 Today, besides the production of oil, little industrial use is made of kernel cakes and of residual biomass from tree replacements that produces large amounts of under-used biomass that have a large potential and could find industrial application in several fields.

-This program teaches technologists to design systems that take advantage of what humans are good at versus machines.
+This programme teaches technologists to design systems that take advantage of what humans are good at versus machines.

 Subsea Control is vital and critical to subsea production systems in terms of for safety management and for production up-time and throughput.